Aclark1441/WHO_Gov_Spending/README.md

 - Is there a correlation between the percentage of health care spending on contraceptive and maternal conditions?</br>

 #Explaoratory Visualizations
-The following visualizations were used to answer the first question if which countries spent the most in each of the three areas.
+The following visualizations were used to answer the first question if which countries spent the most in each of the three areas. </br>
-Reproductive and Maternal spending with labels.png
+!Reproductive and Maternal spending with labels.png

 The following visualizations were created to evaluate the correlations between spending on reproductive health or contraception and spending on maternal conditions.
 <<insert>>